Mindgard/cli/README.md

 You can specify the settings for the `mindgard test` command in a TOML configuration file.
 This allows you to manage your settings in a more structured way and avoid passing them as command-line arguments.

+Then run: `mindgard test --config-file mymodel.toml`

+#### Examples

-Here's some examples of what the configuration file (`mymodel.toml`) might look like:
+There are <a href="https://github.com/Mindgard/cli/tree/main/examples">examples of what the configuration file (`mymodel.toml`) might look like here in the examples/ folder</a>

+Here are two examples:

 #### Targeting OpenAI

+This example uses the built in preset settings for openai.
+Presets exist for `openai`, `huggingface`, and `anthropic`

 ```toml
 target = "my-model-name"